 For instance, when Oracle upgraded to the 12g version, many users were happy with the improved productivity that the features provided.
 A Senior Oracle Instructor at New Horizon University pointed out that the new version allowed pluggable databases.
 The organizing categories and individual entries are much easier and quicker.
 Organizing databases readily implies that the information is fetched easily, thereby, enhancing productivity.

-If you find any of the above reasons (among many) hurdling your overall application performance, then you should go for database migration.
-Let me brief you a little about it.
+If you find any of the above reasons (among many) hurdling your overall application performance, then you should go for db migration.

 Since database migration is a very complex task, it is obvious to face different challenges during the process.
 Many of us might be aware of the challenges involved in the process, but very few might know how to overcome those.
 Some of the common challenges are as follows: